boxuk/groxy/README.md

 ```

 You will also need specify the specified parameters.
 This will stream back the
-base64 encoded content for the attachment.
+raw content for the attachment.

 ```
-email - Your Gmail email address access_token - A valid OAuth access token
+messageid - The ID of the attachments message attachmentid - The ID of the attachment to fetch
 ```

 ## Access Tokens